groovybits/rscap/README.md

 ./scripts/probe.sh
 ```

-Output by default is the original data packet, you can add the json header with --send-json-header.
+Output by default is the original data packet.
+You can add the JSON header with `--send-json-header`.

-## Kafka output of json metrics after processing and extraction
+## Kafka Output of JSON Metrics

-- [Kafka Schema](test_data/kafka.json) That is sent into Kafka
+After processing and extraction, the project sends JSON metrics to Kafka.
+See the [Kafka Schema](test_data/kafka.json) for the format of the data sent to Kafka.

 ```text
         --kafka-broker sun:9092 \